Brisbane Roar FC: Brisbane Lions F.C. (1973–2004)

 The club continued to be based in the Brisbane suburb of Richlands.
 After adopting the name Brisbane Lions in the 1970s, the club joined the National Soccer League (NSL) as one of the founding clubs in the 1977 season and competed until the end of the 1988 season before reverting down to the Brisbane Premier League thereafter.

-In the 1990s, the club again changed its name to Queensland Lions after coming to an agreement with the Australian rules football club, Brisbane Lions.
+In the 1990s, the club again changed its name to Queensland Lions after a legal dispute and subsequent agreement with the Australian rules football club, Brisbane Lions.

 At the end of the 2004 season, Queensland Lions withdrew from the local Senior Men's competition to compete in the new National A-League as Queensland Roar.
 The Premier Youth team remained in the local soccer league.

-For the next 3 seasons the senior Lions F.C. men's team was the Brisbane Roar but after 3 financially challenging years, Queensland Lions relinquished ownership of the Roar and reformed their men's team in the local Senior Men's competition.
+For the next 3 seasons the senior Lions FC men's team was the Brisbane Roar but after three financially challenging years, Queensland Lions relinquished ownership of the Roar and reformed their men's team in the local senior men's competition.

 Entering the A-League (2004)

-Lions F.C. entered the A-League as Queensland Roar as a foundation member in 2004.
-The club continued to be based at Richlands where club administration and player training continued.
+Lions FC entered the A-League as Queensland Roar as a foundation member in 2004.
+The club continued to be based at Richlands, where club administration and player training continued.

 At the time of conception of the A-League, teams from several capital cities were preferred to form the foundation clubs.
 By June 2004, two of the twenty submissions for joining the league were sought by partnerships formed in Brisbane, the capital of Queensland.
 On 1 November 2004, the group headed by Queensland Lions were chosen as operators of the Brisbane team.
 On 2 March the following year, Queensland Roar FC were officially announced.

 The board consisted of chairman John Ribot, a former CEO of both National Rugby League clubs Brisbane Broncos and Melbourne Storm, deputy chairman Gary Wilkins, former Queensland and Australian international player, and CEO Lawrence Oudendyk, who was also Queensland Lions CEO.